rafabene/devops-demo/Dockerfiles/ticketmonster-ha/Readme.md

 ### Use the deployment scanner

-Here we can use two approachs:

-#### Option 1: WildFly containers that already have applications deployed

 To modify the content inside a running WildFly container that already have applications deployer, you will need to mount a volume from the docker container in the docker host.

 In this example we will use the following host directory: `~/wildfly-deploy`